Drxwlz/hive-cs-code-copier/README.md

 ## Usage Guidelines

 Welcome to the Hive CS Code Copier!
 This program is open for use by anyone.
-Please be kind enough to give proper credit to the original creator when using it, and ensure that the original creator's identity is not obscured or misrepresented.
+Please be kind enough to give proper credit to the original creator when using it, and ensure that the original creator's identity is not misrepresented.

 - Provide attribution to Drxwlz as the original creator.
-- Avoid misrepresenting or obscuring the original creator's identity.
+- Avoid misrepresenting the original creator's identity.
 - Respect the rights of the original creator.

 Enjoy using my program!